-- Were any further measures taken to assist understanding e.g. patient information, leaflets given, escalation to clinical specialist, ward leads, team leader, and senior nurses?
+- Were any further measures taken to assist understanding e.g. person information, leaflets given, escalation to clinical specialist, ward leads, team leader, and senior nurses?

 - If monitoring was agreed, was the frequency of monitoring appropriate for the condition as presented at the time?

 - Was advice provided?
 If so, was it followed?

 Care planning & implementation for management of skin integrity